Jennifer Lopez reveals why she ended her relationship with Ben Affleck in 2004 | People | Entertainment

 Of their 2004 breakup, he said, “It’s funny because Ben and I were together and we were so in love.
 It was one of the happiest moments of my life.
 But there was also something else going on that we were being criticized for, and it really destroyed our relationship from the inside out, because we were too young to understand at that moment what really were the most important things in life.”

-Two of the worst attacks came from an episode of the animated series South Park, in which she was labeled a “mean bitch,” and a sketch from the Conan O’Brien show that used stand-ins to portray her and Ben.
-Conan explained that her “trainee screenwriter” played Ben and her “cleaning lady” played Jennifer.
+Two of the worst attacks came from an episode of the animated series South Parkin which she was labeled as a “mean bitch”, and of a sketch from the Conan O’Brien show that used stand-ins to portray her and Ben.
+Conan explained that his “trainee screenwriter” played Ben and that his “cleaning lady” played Jennifer.